 Where to enter your Office product key

-If your purchase of Office came with a product key, you enter your product key on a website.
+If your purchase of Office came with a product key, you enter your product key on one of the websites listed below for your version of Office.
 After you enter your key, you can download and install Office, or you can renew your Office 365 subscription.

 Example of an Office product key:

 Office 365 for home, Office 2016, and Office 2013 (PC and Mac)

 Step 2: Sign in with your Microsoft account, or create one if you don't have one.
 Be sure to remember this account so that you can install or reinstall Office later, without a product key.